 20 to 25 years

 Don’t skimp when it comes to the inverter just to save money.
-Some experts even suggest getting an inverter that can handle more than expect in case you want to add panels later.
+Some experts even suggest getting an inverter that can handle more than expected in case you want to add panels later.

 Solar Mounting Systems: Maximizing Energy Production